saidvandeklundert/saidvandeklundert.github.io/_posts/pyez_post.md

     uptime = neighbor.find('.//neighbor-adjacency-time').attrib['seconds']
 ```

-We grab three text node and finish up grabbing the attribute node.
+We grab three text nodes and finish up grabbing the attribute node.
 The last part of the function is storing these values in a dictionary.
-We instantiated that dictionary a little earlier when we used `return_dict = {}` in the beginning of the function.
+We instantiated that dictionary a little earlier when we used `return_dict = {}` at the beginning of the function.
 Now, while we are still inside the for loop, we store the variables in that dictionary like so:

 ```python
 return_dict[interface] = {